1400s and Earlier - The Timucua Tribe in Lake County

 Fate of the Timucua

-By the 1600s, their population was greatly reduced, and with the influx of new peoples from the North such as the Creek and the impact of Spanish colonizers, not much of that original culture survives among the Timucuan people today.
+By the 1600s, the Timucua population was greatly reduced.
+With the influx of new peoples from the North, such as the Creek, and the impact of Spanish colonizers, not much of that original culture survives among the Timucuan people today.
 For example, we know of only a small number of Timucuan words.

-Many of the Timucua died from exposure to Eurasian infectious diseases, such as smallpox and measles, to which they had no immunity, and others died from warfare with both the Spanish and English raiders from the Carolinas, along with their Native allies.
+Many of the Timucua died from exposure to Eurasian infectious diseases, such as smallpox and measles, to which they had no immunity.
+Others died from warfare with both the Spanish and English raiders from the Carolinas, along with their Native allies.

 By the late 1700s, it is thought that all of the indigenous peoples of Florida were gone, having been replaced by the immigrating Seminole tribe, which was forming as a unique tribe in the early 1700s.